• About Us

 For a complete list of driver point violations, visit the Georgia Department of Driver Services.

 You will have your license permanently revoked if you have received three license suspensions in five years (and you will be labeled as a habitual violator).
-Your license will also be revoked if you are deemed unfit to drive for any medical condition, or if you refuse to take a written or driving test when requested by the DDS.
+Your license will also be revoked if you are deemed unfit to drive for any medical condition or if you refuse to take a written or driving test when requested by the DDS.

 How to Get Your License Reinstated After Suspension or Revocation

-After your designated suspension or revocation period had passed, you can apply to have your driving privileges reinstated.
+After your designated suspension or revocation period has passed, you can apply to have your driving privileges reinstated.
 For a suspended license, you can visit a customer service center near you that offers reinstatement services.
 You can also write to the Georgia Department of Driver Services at the following address requesting reinstatement:

 Georgia Department of Driver Services